-Great garage storage ideas are essential to make the most of this space.
 Ladders, tools, bikes, sports gear, gardening supplies, lawnmowers, home gym equipment and more — along with your vehicles — can be stashed in the garage, with the right solutions in place.

 Garage storage ideas that are cool and functional

-1. Build a holds-everything garage storage wall
+1. Build a holds-everything wall

-Get everything up off the floor with floor-to-ceiling shelving.
+Get everything off the floor with floor-to-ceiling shelving.
 Open garage storage systems (using moveable brackets on fixed runners) can store everything you need, and maximize every last inch of space.
 The Home Depot has some great garage shelving to shop.

-2. Line garage walls with tool racks
+2. Line walls with tool racks

-5. Use pegboard for smaller garage necessities
+4. Use a pegboard for smaller garage necessities

 A pegboard is one of the most versatile garage storage solutions out there, and perfectly suited to the wide range of things we need to store in our garages.
 Use one with hooks to hang your best paint brushes, rollers and cleaning paraphernalia, or add pegs to suspend garden tools or brooms.
 You can also easily add small shelves to them.

-6. Make shelf brackets multitask
+5. Make shelf brackets multitask

-7. Find fixings fast with multi drawers
+6. Find fixings fast with multi drawers

-8. Create a garage workshop with fitted cabinets
+7. Create a workshop with fitted cabinets

 Versatile, hardwearing and affordable — there are plenty of reasons why racking is one of the most popular garage storage ideas.
 You can fill the entire rear wall of a single garage with racks at low cost, then add small drawer units, toolboxes and storage bins for a varied and inexpensive solution to all your storage needs.